ika-rwth-aachen/mqtt_client/README.md

 [ INFO] [1665575657.462622065]: Connected to broker at 'tcp://localhost:1883'
 ```

 Note that the *mqtt_client* successfully connected to the broker and also echoed which ROS/MQTT topics are being bridged.
+For testing the communication between *mqtt_client*, itself, and other MQTT clients, open five new terminals.

 In order to test the communication among *mqtt_clients*, publish any ROS message on ROS topic `/ping/ros` and wait for a response on ROS topic `/pong/ros`.